-The reason for the discrimination in separated clusters can be found looking at loadings associated to the first two components (Figure 5).
-In the PC1 loading, peaks associated to atacamite (811 cm-1 and 904 cm-1) are in the negative range, so a negative score is needed in order to fit the original spectrum.
-At the same time, peaks associated to clinoatacamite (for example at 884 cm-1) are in the positive range.
-PC2 loading exhibits a different trend; here it is possible to find a peak in the negative range (506 cm-1) which can be found both in the atacamite and clinoatacamite spectrum.
-Then peaks associated to clinoatacamite (885 cm-1 and 922 cm-1) are in the negative range, so justifying the reason for negative scores in the samples of the first group, and an intense peak at 970 cm-1 associated to atacamite is present.
-So, the attribution of both positive and negative scores in the second component for atacamite samples can be explained because their features are in both ranges.
-Moreover, in samples having a negative PC2 score, the feature at around 970 cm-1 in the original spectrum can be reproduced by peaks at 962 cm-1 and 977 cm-1 in the PC1 and PC3 loading.
-The goodness of fit for two example spectra can be evaluated looking at Figure 7: on top a spectrum identified as atacamite is presented, while at the bottom one associated to clinoatacamite is shown.
+The reason for the discrimination in separated clusters can be found by looking at the loadings associated with the first two components (Figure 5).
+In the PC1 loading, peaks associated with atacamite (811 cm−1 and 904 cm−1) are in the negative range, so a negative score is needed in order to fit the original spectrum.
+At the same time, peaks associated with clinoatacamite (for example, at 884 cm−1) are in the positive range.
+PC2 loading exhibits a different trend; here, it is possible to find a peak in the negative range (506 cm−1), which can be seen both in the atacamite and clinoatacamite spectrum.
+However, peaks associated with clinoatacamite (885 cm−1 and 922 cm−1) are in the negative range, thus justifying the reason for the negative scores in the samples of the first group, and an intense peak at 970 cm−1 associated with atacamite is present.
+Therefore, the attribution of both positive and negative scores for atacamite samples in the second component can be explained by their features being in both ranges.
+Moreover, in samples with a negative PC2 score, the feature at around 970 cm−1 in the original spectrum can be reproduced by peaks at 962 cm−1 and 977 cm−1 in the PC1 and PC3 loading.
+The goodness of fit for the two example spectra can be evaluated by looking at Figure 7: on top, a spectrum identified as atacamite is presented, while at the bottom, one associated with clinoatacamite is shown.
 The yellow line, representing the model, was computed as the product between the scores and the loading matrix:

-XMOD=T∙PT (5)
+XMOD=T∙PT.
+(5)

 It correctly fits the black dots that represent the measured spectrum.
-Notably all most important peaks in both spectra are correctly fitted by the model and the residual error is low in the whole range.
+Notably, the most important peaks in both spectra are correctly fitted by the model, and the residual error is low in the whole range.

-Thus, it is possible to state that the corrosion patina of the artefacts under study is mainly composed of copper hydroxy-chlorides, specifically atacamite and clinoatacamite.
-This agrees with preliminary studies that indicated the presence of chlorides in the excavation soil [28].
-The presence of only two kinds of corrosion products suggests the existence of quite uniform conditions in the soil where the artefacts were buried, even if, as discussed above, performing Raman spectroscopy with a different laser wavelength might reveal other compounds.
+Thus, it is possible to state that the corrosion patina of the artefacts under study is mainly composed of copper hydroxychlorides, specifically atacamite and clinoatacamite.
+This agrees with the preliminary studies, which indicated the presence of chlorides in the excavation soil [28].
+The presence of only two kinds of corrosion product suggests the existence of quite uniform conditions in the soil where the artefacts were buried, although, as discussed above, performing Raman spectroscopy with a different laser wavelength might reveal other compounds.

 Atacamite and its polymorph clinoatacamite are generally considered as the final product of copper corrosion in environments containing chlorides.
-Actually, firstly a layer of cuprite (Cu2O) grows on the metal; then, in presence of water and chloride ions, firstly cuprous chloride is formed (nantokite, CuCl), and then copper hydroxy-chlorides.
-For this reason, conservation conditions of the investigated artefacts can be considered quite stable, even if in presence of chlorides.
+First, a layer of cuprite (Cu2O) grows on the metal; then, in the presence of water and chloride ions, cuprous chloride is formed (nantokite, CuCl), followed by copper hydroxychlorides.
+For this reason, conservation conditions of the investigated artefacts can be considered quite stable, even if chlorides are present.
 Finally, the morphology of the grown patina should also be taken in account.
-Actually, only if this layer is sufficiently dense and continuous, it can hinder the diffusion of reactive compounds, otherwise the cyclic reactions related to copper corrosion would continue until the complete mineralization of the metal.
+Only if this layer is sufficiently dense and continuous can it hinder the diffusion of the reactive compounds, otherwise the cyclic reactions related to copper corrosion would continue until the mineralisation of the metal is complete.

 Conclusions